The Jordan algebra of complex symmetric operators: Introduction

 In Section \ref{S:ideal}, we study the Jordan ideal structure of $\SC$.
-It is well known that each proper associative ideal of $\BH$ is consisting of compact operators.
+A linear subspace $\mathcal{J}$ of $\SC$ is called a {\it Jordan ideal} if $A\circ X\in \mathcal{J}$ for every $A\in \SC$ and $X\in \mathcal{J}$.
+Note that Jordan ideals of $\SC$ coincide with its triple ideals as a Jordan triple system \cite[page 38]{ChuCH}.
+We shall show that Jordan ideals of $\SC$ arise by intersection from associative ideals of $\BH$ and hence are selfadjoint (see Theorem \ref{T:Jordan}).
 By an associative ideal of $\BH$, we mean a two-sided ideal (not necessarily norm closed) of $\BH$ under the usual multiplication of operators.
-It was shown in \cite{Fong1982} that proper Jordan ideals of $\BH$ coincide with its associative ideals and hence are consisting of compact operators.
-A linear manifold $\mathcal{J}$ of a Jordan operator algebra $\cA$ is called a {\it Jordan ideal} if $A\circ X\in \mathcal{J}$ for every $A\in \cA$ and $X\in \mathcal{J}$.

-We shall show in Section \ref{S:ideal} that each Jordan ideal of $\SC$ is induced by an associative ideal of $\BH$.
+Note that Jordan ideals of $\BH$ coincide with its associative ideals (see \cite{Fong1982}).
+So our result shows that $\SC$ and $\BH$ have the same Jordan ideal structure.
+Moreover, we observe that $\SC$ is universal in the sense that any Jordan subalgebra of $\BH$ is Jordan isomorphic to a Jordan subalgebra of $\SC$ (see Corollary \ref{C:universal}).
+This inspires us to examine whether some classical facts about $\BH$ still hold or have analogues in $\SC$.